Yoone/rsi-schedule/README.md

 Introduction
 ------------

-Cloud Imperium Games released their [roadmap](hhttps://robertsspaceindustries.com/roadmap/board/1-Star-Citizen) for Star Citizen.
-I thought it would be useful to access it from calendars such as Google Calendar, Apple Calendar, Yahoo!
+Cloud Imperium Games released their [roadmap](https://robertsspaceindustries.com/roadmap/board/1-Star-Citizen) for Star Citizen.
+You can now access it from calendars such as Google Calendar, Apple Calendar, Yahoo!
 Calendar, Microsoft Outlook, and many others.

 This project consists in crawling the API from the public roadmap web page and parse it to generate an iCalendar file (RFC 5545).